 As marijuana caught on, it soon found its way into youth culture, amongst the jazz clubs and speakeasies of the 1920s.
 This is where the stigma truly came together, combining three of the biggest concerns of the day into one big panic.

 The fear of youth culture and the typical trend of adults thinking kids are being corrupted was part of it.
 Another part was jazz, an emerging music genre that was a little more liberal and suggestive than previous generations of music and was largely dominated by black musicians.
 The third and final panic was the use of marijuana by young people.

 Combining these three, a campaign was launched portraying marijuana as a corrupting substance that caused young people to test boundaries, commit crimes, perhaps go insane, and even die.

 7. Hearst and Anslinger: The Men Behind ‘Reefer Madness’

 The key figures behind the campaign to demonize weed were William Randolph Hearst and Harry J Anslinger.
-These two proved to- be strange allies, but they made a big impact.
+These two proved to be strange allies, but they made a big impact.

 Hearst was a newspaper mogul who had created an empire of newspapers, which were created from wood pulp, which he was also invested in.
 Anslinger, meanwhile, was a politician in charge of the Bureau of Narcotics and a virulent racist.
-He believed marijuana was a dangerous drug that could cause criminal behavior, racial equality, and mixing of the races.
+He believed marijuana was a dangerous drug that could cause criminal behaviour, racial equality, and mixing of the races.

 Hearst’s main concern was more financial.
 He feared the popularity of marijuana might pave the way for a new Renaissance of hemp-based products, thus sinking his paper business.